sajayprakash/megathread/README.md

 > ⚠️ If you use Google Chrome or chromium-based browsers, you will have to use extensions that support Manifest v3 like [uBlock Origin Lite](https://chrome.google.com/webstore/detail/ublock-origin-lite/ddkjiahejlhfcafbddmgiahcphecmpfh).

+> ⚠️ From my personal testing and observation, I have noticed that uBlock Origin **Lite** is not as good as uBlock Origin.
+Please use regular uBlock Origin with a manifest V2 supported browser like [Brave](https://brave.com/) or [Firefox](https://www.firefox.com/) when visiting piracy sites as some sites are still able to bypass uBO **Lite** but not regular uBlock Origin.

 - [Bitwarden 🌟](https://bitwarden.com) - A secure and free password manager for all of your devices.
 - [uBlock Origin 🌟](https://ublockorigin.com/) - Free, open-source ad content blocker. (**Only for manifest v2 supported browsers**)
-- [uBlock Origin Lite 🌟](https://chrome.google.com/webstore/detail/ublock-origin-lite/ddkjiahejlhfcafbddmgiahcphecmpfh) - uBlock Origin built with manifest v3
+- [uBlock Origin Lite](https://chrome.google.com/webstore/detail/ublock-origin-lite/ddkjiahejlhfcafbddmgiahcphecmpfh) - uBlock Origin built with manifest v3. (⚠️ See note above)
 - [Dark Reader](https://darkreader.org/) - Dark Mode in all sites.
 Everyone prefers dark mode, right?
 - [SponsorBlock](https://sponsor.ajay.app/) - SponsorBlock is an open-source crowdsourced browser extension and open API for skipping sponsor segments in YouTube videos.
 - [MAL Sync](https://malsync.moe/) - Tracks anime using MyAnimeList, AniList and more.

 ## Search Engines

 - [SearXNG 🌟](https://searx.space/) - A privacy-respecting metasearch engine. (**I like self-hosting this**)